jmce22/pands-project/README.md

 ### Background ###

 A scatterplot is a type of plot in which the values of two variables are plotted separately along the x-axis and the y-axis, and the pattern of the plot can be used to determine the degree to which the two variables are correlated.
 A figure known as the sample correlation coefficient, 'r', can be calculated between two variables to put a figure on the degree of correlation, and it lies between -1 and 1.
-Regression lines ('line of least squares' or 'line of best fit') can be drawn through the plot, to visually illustrate the degree of correlation between the variables.
+Regression lines (also called 'line of best fit') can be drawn through the plot, to visually illustrate the degree of correlation between the variables.
 This is the line that minimises the sum of distances between the data points and the line.

 * If x tends to increase while y increases, x is said to be positively correlated with y, and r > 0.
 This is indicated by a positively sloping line from the bottom left corner of the axis.
 A 45-degree angle with the x-axis indicates a perfect positive correlation between variables.
 * If x tends to decrease while y increases, x is said to be negatively correlated with y, and r < 0.
 This is indicated by a negatively sloping line from the top left corner of the axis.
 A 45-degree angle with the x-axis indicates a perfect negative correlation between variables.